lollyluann/LETORtoScikit/README.md

 # LETORtoScikit
-A Python based converter for LETOR formatted data to data compatible with scikit-learn Luann Jung 2017
+A Python based converter for LETOR formatted data to data compatible with scikit-learn</br>
+Luann Jung 2017

 # How to Use